ymntseng/DynamicESG/README.md

 pip install -r requirements.txt
 ```

 - Then, you can easily output the result into json or csv files as follows.
-The output will have two new columns along with the origin columns in DynamicESG dataset and the data shape will be (2220, 7).
+The output will have three new columns along with the origin columns in DynamicESG dataset and the data shape will be (2220, 8).

     - news_content：clean news content
     - news_content_html：origin HTML tags of news content
+    - news_hashtags：named entity annotated by journalists that are displayed under each news article

 ```bash
 scrapy crawl business_today -o {output.csv}